montsieur/T1A2-web-portfolio/README.md

 ## Home Page
 The Home Page consists of a portrait image of myself with a brief description of what I am & what I do.
 In addition, there is an implementation of other graphical icons and a button link to download a PDF file of my resume.

+### Animation
+Added a typewriter effect to my full name to give it more immersion and motion to the website.